-Disclaimer: A detailed list of makeup kit content is available upon request from the school.
-Kit items are brands are subject to change at any time without notice based on products availability or curriculum updates.
+The Kit and Supplies content list can be requested from the School.
+Technical kit contents are subject to change.

 If the Student needs to replace a kit or equipment item at any time during his or her enrollment in the School, these items may be purchased through the School.